d-morrison/IntroStatActivities/_book/07-RG-1cat_simulation.md

 12. Are the results in this example statistically significant?
 Justify your answer.
 \rgs

-# Inference for a Single Categorical Variable: Confidence Intervals
+## Reading Guide: Inference for a Single Categorical Variable: Confidence Intervals

-## Reading Guide: Categorical Inference

 ### Section 5.1.4 (Foundations of inference: Confidence intervals) {-}